 Black Capped Capuchins, also known as Tufted Capuchin, or Brown Capuchin, may live either a solitary life, or in groups of 2–20.
 Juvenile males leave the group at sexual maturity and seek out new groups in which to mate.
 The core members of a group are, therefore, the females who typically spend their entire lives in the same group.

-The island family members include Gonzo & Monyet and their children, Gomez and Peanut.
+The zoo’s Capuchin Island is home to family members Gonzo and Monyet, and their children, Gomez and Peanut.
 Soochi and Coco reside in the central part of the zoo.

 Black-Capped Capuchin facts

 |CONSERVATION STATUS||Lower Risk|

 |DISTRIBUTION||Northern, Central and Eastern South America|